BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - Possible lag due to folder/file size (need to confirm)
 - No references to base game uuids/handles (coming soon?)

-<sub>Being on this list doesn't guarantee that it will or will not be possible in the future.
-Just that it is unlikely.</sub>
+> Being on this list doesn't guarantee that it will or will not be possible in the future.
+Just that it is unlikely.
+{.is-info}

 ## Download Guide
 There are several ways to download the extension, but below is the easiest method.